roblanf/phypapers/README.md

 # Build a literature bot in three steps

-These instructions tell you how to set up a literature bot that automatically posts papers on particular topics to Bluesky.
-If you use them to build a bot, please post a note in the ["Show and tell" of the discussions](https://github.com/roblanf/phypapers/discussions/new?category=show-and-tell), and I'll start a csv file with the links.
+These instructions tell you how to set up a literature bot that automatically posts papers on whatever you're intersted in to Bluesky.
+If you use them to build a bot, please post a note in the ["Show and tell" of the discussions](https://github.com/roblanf/phypapers/discussions/new?category=show-and-tell).

 > A key pre-requisite is that you'll need an account with Microsoft Power Automate.
 Many people have that for free through an institutional Office365 subscription.
 To see if you have a subscription, go to: https://make.powerautomate.com/, and try to log in.
 Microsoft Power Automate is a horrendous way to build *anything*, but the massive advantage for literature bots is that if you have a subscription, you get free server time.
 So once your literature bot is running, you're all done.